- Provon Anti-Microbial Lotion Soap

 - The scabs will flake off naturally, leaving a visible layer of fresh, pink skin.
 Begin applying a recommended aftercare product, as directed above.
 Secondary scabbing may occur.
 The skin will continue to heal over the next several weeks.
 It can take several months for the skin to completely recover.

 - Itching is natural during the healing process.
 As a protective measure, the body releases histamine in response to the wound and its sudden exposure to outside elements.
 Be mindful not to scratch or pick at the healing tattoo removal area.
-Use a moisturizing lotion, as directed above, to help relieve the itch.

 - Treat the tattoo removal area with the same respect as you would any other kind of broken skin.